nf-core/eager/docs/usage.md

 --input 'path/to/data/*/sample_*_{1,2}.fastq.gz'
 ```

 > :warning: It is not possible to run a mixture of single-end and paired-end files in one run with the paths `--input` method!
-Please see the [TSV unput method](#tsv-input-method) for possibilities.
+Please see the [TSV input method](#tsv-input-method) for possibilities.

 **Please note** the following requirements: